tum-ewk/lemlab/docs/01_Introduction_to_LEMs.rst

 At the heart of the *lemlab* is the **prosumer**.
 In modern power systems, the end user is no longer just a consumer.
 The prosumer is the generalized market participant, combining production, consumption, and flexibility with a preference for local and sustainable energy.
-Of course a prosumer could be a pure consumer, a simple producer, they might be entirely inflexible or they might prefer his electrical energy sources to produce as much carbon dioxide as possible.
+Of course a prosumer could be a pure consumer, a simple producer, they might be entirely inflexible or they might prefer their electrical energy sources to produce as much carbon dioxide as possible.
 In any case, we will still refer to them as a prosumer.

 Prosumers place bids on a **LEM platform**.
 This platform combines all market functionality, beginning with user